rust-lang/mdBook/guide/src/for_developers/preprocessors.md

             # then we are good to return an exit status code of 0, since the other argument will just be the renderer's name
             sys.exit(0)

-    # we will load both the context and the book representations from stdin
+    # load both the context and the book representations from stdin
-    stdin = sys.stdin
-    context, book = json.load(stdin)
+    context, book = json.load(sys.stdin)
     # and now, we can just modify the content of the first chapter
     book['sections'][0]['Chapter']['content'] = '# Hello'
     # we are done with the book's modification, we can just print it to stdout,